AnonymerNiklasistanonym/RaspiForBeginners/README.md

 ---

-Two things to go: Deleting files and viewing/editing them:
+Two things to go: Deleting files and viewing/editing them

-Of course you could install programs that can things so much better (like for example Vim).

-For now we use the `nano` terminal editor, because it is already installed.
+Of course you could install programs that can do these things so much better (for example an advanced text editor like Vim), but for now we'll use the `nano` terminal editor, because it is already installed.

+---

+#### `nano`

-* `nano` is a simple text editor
+is a simple text editor

 ```
 pi@raspberrypi:~ $ nano
 ```

-And in the terminal a new CLI opens where you can write text like in a normal text editor.
+If you enter this command in the terminal will start a new CLI where you can write text like in a normal text editor.. just you are still in the terminal.

 When you are finished just use the shortcut `Ctrl` + `x`.
 Now (if you wrote something) the editor asks if it should save the things you wrote.
 If you press `y` you now just need to type in a name for your file.

-The cool thing is you can not only doo much more with `nano` and creating files, you can also really simple edit existing files:
+The cool thing is you can not only do much more with `nano` and creating files, you can also really simple edit existing files:

 ```
 pi@raspberrypi:~ $ nano existing_file